 Anyway, in the late 1990s, Valencia’s party activities decreased.
 That’s good for me since meanwhile, I’m too old and tired for fun in the gutter.
 Hence, I enjoyed Valencia’s Gothic and Baroque past, the Modernist architecture, the amazing Arts and Sciences complex, some great art – inside and right on the façades – as well as the beautiful row of beaches alongside the alluring El Cabanyal neighborhood.

 By the way, this former fishing village is the reason for one of the longest conflicts about gentrification and preservation of historic buildings.
 The city government planned on building a large boulevard from the center towards the sea.
-Therefore, they decided on the demolition of large parts of the El Cabanyal in 1997.
+Therefore, they decided to demolish large parts of the El Cabanyal in 1997.
 Since then, preservationists and artists from all over the world have been fighting against the wreckage of this unique neighborhood.

 Finally, it was basically Spain’s real estate crisis that saved El Cabanyal.
 The city didn’t have enough means to follow through with such a large and costly development project.